aws-solutions-library-samples/guidance-for-ec2-spot-placement-score-tracker/README.md

 4. Bootstrapping

-Deploying AWS CDK apps into an AWS environment may require that you provision resources the AWS CDK needs to perform the deployment.
+Deploying AWS CDK apps into an AWS environment may require that you provision resources that AWS CDK needs to perform the deployment.
 These resources include an Amazon S3  bucket for storing files and IAM roles.
 We will also use that S3 bucket to upload our dashboard configuration.
 Execute the following command to bootstrap your environment: